llingg/docs-opmanual_autolab/book/robotarium/30_charging_setup/80_debugging.md

 If you would like to test a specific maintenance state (i.e. for testing a specific path like path_calib), change the state with

     rostopic pub -1 "/<robot_name>/maintenance_control_node/set_state" std_msgs/String "<state_name>"

+## Troubleshooting

+**A Duckiebot gets stuck while traversing through a charger**

+This happens if the friction of the current collector is too high.
+Try to bend the 3D printed part a little down (multiple times) until the force acting on the charging rails is lower.
+You could also reprint the current collector with thinner connections (use the Customizer on Thingiverse).

+**Something esle**

+lululu